What is a workspace?

 - Confirm

-wherobotsjobsubmit.mcpServerEnabledis true in VS Code Settings - Check that your API key is valid and re-check optional MCP runtime/region/timeout settings
+wherobotsjobsubmit.mcpServerEnabledis true: openWherobots: Open Settingsfrom the Command Palette to check - Check that your API key is valid and re-check optional MCP runtime/region/timeout settings

 - Start a new chat session if tools are not being discovered